danny-baker/deploy-beast-datascience-vm/README.md

 ![speedtest_fast](https://user-images.githubusercontent.com/12868840/112633155-e8308380-8e30-11eb-8c2f-a02d6669b3b0.PNG)

-Above: Here I clocked 1,800 Mbit/second download speed from a standard 4 core VM on the free trial!
+Above: Here I clocked 1,800+ Mbit/second download speed from a standard 4 core VM on the free trial.
+Call me crazy but that is decent.

-### 12. Access via SSH
+### 12. Access via SSH (OPTIONAL)

-You can access the vm via a terminal directly from an application like Putty in Windows, or a linux terminal in MacOS or WSL on Windows.
+You can also access the vm via a terminal directly from an application like Putty in Windows, or a linux terminal in MacOS or WSL on Windows.
 You just need the public IP address, user/pass or private key location.

 **SSH using simple username/password:**

 `ssh jamesbond@51.143.137.130`

 In this case I've used the public IP I got for my machine.
-You will be prompted for the password, and you will be prompted to accept the thumbprint after this, and then you are in.
+You will be prompted for the password, and you will be prompted to accept the thumbprint from the remote machine after this, and then you are in.

 **SSH using key**